Medical Device Registration and Approval in Vietnam

 AUTHORIZED REPRESENTATIVE: A foreign manufacturer must appoint an authorized representative (AR) to register their medical device in Vietnam.

 ADDITIONAL INFORMATION: Devices listed under Circular 30 are subject to apply for import license.
 While devices not listed in Circular 30, are subject to apply for product license.
-However, starting on January 1, 2022, Circular 30 will becomes obsolete and both Decree 36 and 169 will be fully implemented including ASEAN Common Submission Dossier Template (CSDT).
+However, the circumstances that Circular 30 will soon be fully replaced by Decree 36 in January 2022, all import licenses under Circular 30 is not subject to renewal and will be valid only until 31 December 2022.
+Starting on January 1st, 2022, both Decree 36 and 169 will be fully implemented including ASEAN Common Submission Dossier Template (CSDT).

 For more information on Medical Device Registration in Vietnam, check out the following articles on our blog!